jakobhuerner/jakobhuerner.github.io/_pages/work.md

 permalink: /work/
 ---

 After my school and university education within technology and industrial engineering I started my career in an international group in the steel industry.
-While staying already 10 with the company, I had a wide variety of roles within industrial management, based at the group's Vienna headquarters and a production site in Sweden.
+While already 10 with the company, I had a wide variety of roles within industrial management, based at the group's Vienna headquarters and a production site in Sweden.

 Over the years I developed an increasing interest in all things digital, both by taking on roles concerning digitalisation and by postgraduate education in Data Science.